4c65736975/octo-go/README.md

 ## About the project

 Octo Go is a lightweight, high-performance router for creating robust HTTP endpoints in Go.
-With support for middleware, parameter parsing, and route grouping, Octo Go offers unparalleled flexibility and scalability for your web applications.
-Backed by comprehensive documentation, Octo Go is the perfect choice for building powerful APIs in Go.
+It started its history as a router built entirely from scratch, but with the release of Go 1.22 Octo Go turned into a wrapper around the original mux, adding convenient creation of routes, middleware support and group routes.
+Octo Go is the perfect tool for simple creating powerful APIs in Go, staying as close to the original mux as possible, without unnecessary complexity.

 <p align="right">&#x2191 <a href="#top">back to top</a></p>